twocentsmusic/PSYC341OER/_pages/memory/memorybiases.md

 <figure>
     <img src="https://UMDOER.github.io/PSYC341OER/images/memb1.jpg" style="width:75%">
     <figcaption> What can happen to our memory from the time we witness an event to the retelling of that event later?
 What can influence how we remember, or misremember, highly significant events like a crime or accident?
-[Image: Robert Couse-Baker, https://goo.gl/OiPUmz, CC BY 2.0, https://goo.gl/BRvSA7]</figcaption>
+[1]</figcaption>
 </figure>

 ## Why Is Eyewitness Testimony an Important Area of Psychological Research?